F1ak3r/Templater/README.md

 >{{|stuff> Include the same sets of options |otherstuff> In different sets |yetotherstuff> In order to vary text in multiple places with a single choice. }}

-4. Save your template to disk and use the upload button to load it into Templater.
+**Step 4**: Save your template to disk and use the upload button to load it into Templater.

-5. Play around with it: change options, enter text for variables.
+**Step 5**: Play around with it: change options, enter text for variables.

-6. Copy-paste the resulting final text to wherever you need it to be.
+**Step 6**: Finally, copy-paste the resulting text to wherever you need it to be.

 ##Why this exists